From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery: Level 1. LLM as Tool ( )

 \paragraph{Hypothesis Validation} Another important application at this stage is the automatic validation of hypotheses by LLMs. \citet{takagi2023autonomoushypothesisverificationlanguage} demonstrated that LLMs possess considerable capabilities in automatically generating code to verify research hypotheses within simplified machine learning problems.
-SciReplicate-Bench \cite{xiang2025scireplicatebenchbenchmarkingllmsagentdriven} further extended this concept to the replication of real-world research papers.
+Benchmarks such as SciReplicate-Bench \cite{xiang2025scireplicatebenchbenchmarkingllmsagentdriven} and PaperBench \cite{starace2025paperbench} have further extended this concept to evaluating the replication of real-world research papers.
+A distinct but related line of inquiry explores predicting empirical AI research outcomes directly with language models, assessing whether LLMs can anticipate experimental results without full execution \cite{wen2025predicting}.
 Furthermore, \citet{xu2025advancingaiscientistunderstandingmaking} have navigated this domain into physics research, aiming to enhance the interpretability of the discovery process through the use of multi-agent workflows.